Weiland is well known for his photos on social media, holding firearms, and other unusual objects, but not much is known about the artist – until now.

 The Florida artist says that he started making music when he was “playing around,” as something to do when he was bored.
 Weiland also had no idea music would become this important and serious to him.

 “When Chief Keef came around, before he blew up, is when I got the idea of making my own music,” says Weiland.

 The young artist also says that he normally creates music at night.
-Previously, he used to use substances to help him find the words he needed to speak into the mic, but as of now, he has stopped all drug use.
+Previously, he would use substances to help him find the words he needed to speak into the mic, but as of now, he has stopped all drug use.

 Weiland also gives advice to those in the music industry.

 “I’d just say be yourself like anyone else would.
 I always make moves that make me smile when I think about them.
 I think everybody else should do the same thing,” says Weiland.